 Ingredients

-• 1/2 vanilla bean/pod, chopped
+• 1/2 of vanilla bean/pod, chopped

-• 1 tsp cinnamon stick pieces
+• 1 tsp of cinnamon stick pieces

-• 1/2 tsp powdered cardamom
+• 1/2 tsp of powdered cardamom

-• 1/2 tsp minced fresh ginger
+• 1/2 tsp of minced fresh ginger

-• 1/2 cup rose honey to sweeten
+• 1/2 cup of rose honey to sweeten

-• 1/4 cup maple syrup to sweeten
+• 1/4 cup of maple syrup to sweeten

-• 1/4 cup rose water to sweeten
+• 1/4 cup of rose water to sweeten

 Instructions